mecmartini/soulweb-docs/docs/drupal/drupal_vm_functionaljavascript.md

 Once you've got `PhantomJS` you need start it to run your tests.

-From your vagrant machine move to your `drupal` webroot (i.e. `/var/www/drupaltestvm/drupal/web`) and run:
+From your vagrant machine move to your `drupal` directory (i.e. `/var/www/drupaltestvm/drupal`) and run:

     phantomjs --ssl-protocol=any --ignore-ssl-errors=true vendor/jcalderonzumba/gastonjs/src/Client/main.js 8510 1024 768